Fritz Waerndorfer

 Friedrich Waerndorfer, originally Wärndorfer (5 May 1868 – 9 August 1939), was an Austrian entrepreneur, patron of the arts, and founding member of the Wiener Werkstätte.
 He was also known as Fred Warndorf.

 Early life

 Wärndorfer was born in Vienna into a Jewish industrialist family, which owned one of the largest cotton processing companies in the Austrian monarchy.
 He was the son of Samuel Wärndorfer (1842-1912) and his wife Berta née Neumann (1844-1921).

-His mother and aunt collected art and from an early age, Waerndorfer was taken to exhibitions.
+His mother and aunt collected art and from an early age, Waerndorfer was taken to art exhibitions.